jhkennedy/sliderule-docs/rtd/source/index.rst

 ================
-sliderule-python
+sliderule
 ================

-**Process ICESat-2 datasets in the cloud through REST API calls to SlideRule web services.**
+**Process Earth science datasets in the cloud through REST API calls to SlideRule web services.**

 SlideRule is a web service for on-demand science data processing, which provides researchers and other Earth science data systems low-latency access to customized data products using processing parameters supplied at the time of the request.
-SlideRule runs in AWS us-west-2 and has access to the official ICESat-2 datasets hosted by the NSIDC.
+SlideRule runs in AWS us-west-2 and has access to ICESat-2, GEDI, Landsat, and ArcticDEM datasets stored in S3.

 The Python client for SlideRule provides a local script interface for making function calls that interact with SlideRule.